DouglasHutchful1/DouglasHutchful1/README.md

 Exciting open-source projects related to web development, particularly those involving PHP, JavaScript, and modern frameworks like Vue.js or React.

 # 🤔 Looking for Help With
 Streamlining deployment processes and optimizing server configurations for high-traffic applications.
-Seeking insights into best practices for securing PHP-based applications.
+Seeking insights into best practices for securing PHP-based applications. -->

 # 💬 Ask Me About
-- Full-stack web development
+- .Net/C#
 - PHP
 - Front-end technologies (HTML, CSS, JavaScript)
 - Database design and optimization